apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 ```

-I added this to the path:
+I added this to the path, athough may not be necessary:
 ```
 /home/node/.nvm/versions/node/v14.17.5/bin
 ```